ibm-cloud-docs/assistant/index.md

 - **Create an assistant**.

-- **Create a dialog skill**.
+- **Add a dialog skill to your assistant**.
 Use the intuitive graphical tool to define the training data and dialog for the conversation between your assistant and your customers.

   The training data consists of the following artifacts: